Adityashahi4465/Python-Flask-OpenAi-Chatbot/README.md

-# Chat Bot with OpenAI API and Python 🤖🐍
+# Chat Bot with OpenAI API and Python-Flask 🤖🐍

 ## Description 📚